zama-ai/threshold-fhe/docs/threshold-benchmark.md

 ## Testing

-Integration tests are located in the `tests` folder and require a `Redis` server to be running locally.
+Integration tests are located in the `tests` folder and require a `redis` server to be running locally.
-Make sure to install `Redis`and run `redis-server` in a separate terminal before running these tests.
+Make sure to install `redis`and run `redis-server` in a separate terminal before running these tests.